 - 9. The NPPF promotes sustainable development including a social objective "to support strong, vibrant and healthy communities, by ensuring that a sufficient number and range of homes can be provided to meet the needs of present and future generations; and by fostering a well-designed and safe built environment, with accessible services and open spaces that reflect current and future needs and support communities' health, social and cultural well-being".
 There is also a stated need to take local circumstances into account, to reflect the character, needs and opportunities of each area.
-Policy 7.5 supports this national objective, taking account of the rurality of parts of the area, increasing choice and supporting small communities. - 10.
+Policy 7.5 supports this national objective, taking account of the rurality of parts of the area, increasing choice and supporting small communities and social sustainability in the smaller villages (e.g. supporting local clubs and activities). - 10.
 Paragraph 68 of the NPPF requires plans to identify land to accommodate at least 10% of the housing requirement on sites of no larger than one hectare.
 The GNLP addresses the requirement for smaller sites/self-build (12% of the homes allocated through the plan are on sites of no larger than 1ha), but sites anticipated from policy 7.5 will also address this national requirement.
 See the Homes topic paper for the latest information on the self-build registers in Greater Norwich.